thoughtspot/thoughtspot.github.io/_app-integrate/introduction/introduction.md

 When you buy ThoughtSpot Extended Enterprise, the following rights and obligations apply:

 1. External users may only access those elements that are exposed through ThoughtSpot public APIs.
-These include search, search results and data visualizations, saved pinboard and answers, SearchIQ, and SpotIQ.
+These include search, search results and data visualizations, saved pinboards and answers, SearchIQ (**Beta**), and SpotIQ.
 2. External users may not be granted Administrator privileges such as the ability to create and modify users and groups.
-3. External users are not permitting to copy or download the ThoughtSpot software.
+3. External users are not permitted to copy or download the ThoughtSpot software.
 4. You may not include external users in a group that has access to these privileges:
    - Can administer ThoughtSpot
    - Can administer and bypass RLS